A Brief History

 In 1966, the collection was formed into a Charitable Trust as The British Piano Museum, and in the early years, a number of famous pianists who had recorded rolls earlier in the century, came along to the Museum to hear themselves play.

 The current building was specially designed for the Musical Museum, and was opened in June 2008.
 The shell of the building was funded by a Heritage Lottery Grant, and the transfer of the collection from the old building and the setting-up of the galleries was carried out entirely by volunteers.
-In addition to the instrument galleries, the Museum includes a nationally significant roll library (of over 20,000 music rolls), a workshop, concert hall, and a café with views of the river.
+In addition to the instrument galleries and roll library, the Museum contains a workshop, concert hall, and a café with views of the river.